-However, despite these efforts, current rate design, and particularly residential rate design, is still lagging, as clean energy policy and technology continue to advance and customers have new options and choices for electricity commodity services.
+However, despite these efforts, current rate design, and particularly residential rate design, is still lagging, as clean energy policy and technology continue to advance, and customers have new options and choices for electricity commodity services.
 As a result, PG&E believes more needs to be done to create a sustainable rate design framework.
-Appropriate rate designs that ensure (1) that there are ample resources to meet the state's policy and planning goals, (2) that legacy resources still needed on the system are able to remain operational, and (3) that cost recovery guarantees are upheld for resources no longer needed on the system, are all critical to meeting California's energy policy goals.
+Appropriate rate designs that ensure that (1) there are ample resources to meet the state's policy and planning goals, (2) legacy resources still needed on the system remain operational, and (3) cost recovery guarantees are upheld for resources no longer needed on the system, are all critical to meeting California's energy policy goals.
 Questions such as "Who receives benefit from a particular resource?", "Who should pay for a particular resource?", and "What level of credit is appropriate for a customer who can offset some (though likely not all) of the services provided by central generation?" are becoming increasingly more complicated to answer.

 PG&E sees several fundamental challenges with the current path.
-First, relying almost exclusively on undifferentiated volumetric rates (specifically, not unbundled rates), even if differentiated by time-of-use, is not sustainable, as it does not reflect the way the actual cost structure scales.
+First, relying almost exclusively on volumetric rates, even if differentiated by time-of-use, is not sustainable, as such designs do not reflect the way the actual cost structure scales.
 Second, rates should not be designed to serve special interests through regulatory arbitrage, but rather should be designed for all customers.
 Third, relying on undifferentiated rates to ensure cost recovery and send price signals, while also including incentives to promote specific favored technologies, is overly complex and fundamentally contradicts cost of service rate design principles.
-In short, rates should be designed to charge customers based on the cost to serve them, while any compensation provided to customers that causes rates to differ from cost of service should be independent from the cost based rate to ensure it is both transparent and measurable.
+In short, rates should be designed to customers that causes rates to differ from cost of service should be independent from the cost-based rates to ensure it is both transparent and measurable.